digint/btrbk/README.md

     * `/mnt/btr_backup/mylaptop/rootfs.YYYYMMDD`
     * `/mnt/btr_backup/mylaptop/home.YYYYMMDD`

-If you want the snapshots to be created only if the backup disk is attached, simply add the following line to the config:
+If you prefer triggering the backups manually, change the cron command to run the `snapshot` action instead of `run`.
+Start the backups manually by running:

-    snapshot_create ondemand
+    # btrbk resume

 For a quick additional snapshot of your home, run: